ocaml/platform-blog/opam-2-5-0.md

 opam init --reinit -ni
 ```

+---
+**Note**: the following section will recap the various major changes in opam `2.5.0` for anyone who haven't already read the previous pre-release announcements.
+For those who did, note that nothing changed between `2.5.0~beta1` and the final `2.5.0`.

 ## Major changes: speedup opam update up to 70%

 Thanks to [@arozovyk](https://github.com/arozovyk), `opam update` now loads opam